From Christianity’s beginnings, the Church has been attacked by those introducing false teachings, or heresies.

 Gnosticism (1st and 2nd Centuries)

-"Matter is evil!" was the cry of the Gnostics.
+“Matter is evil!” was the cry of the Gnostics.
 This idea was borrowed from certain Greek philosophers.
-It stood against Catholic teaching, not only because it contradicts Genesis 1:31 ("And God saw everything that he had made, and behold, it was very good") and other scriptures, but because it denies the Incarnation.
+It stood against Catholic teaching, not only because it contradicts Genesis 1:31 (“And God saw everything that he had made, and behold, it was very good”) and other scriptures, but because it denies the Incarnation.
 If matter is evil, then Jesus Christ could not be true God and true man, for Christ is in no way evil.
-Thus many Gnostics denied the Incarnation, claiming that Christ only appeared to be a man, but that his humanity was an illusion.
+Thus many Gnostics denied the Incarnation, claiming that Christ only appeared to be a man.
 Some Gnostics, recognizing that the Old Testament taught that God created matter, claimed that the God of the Jews was an evil deity who was distinct from the New Testament God of Jesus Christ.
-They also proposed belief in many divine beings, known as "aeons," who mediated between man and the ultimate, unreachable God.
+They also proposed belief in many divine beings, known as “aeons,” who mediated between man and the ultimate, unreachable God.
 The lowest of these aeons, the one who had contact with men, was supposed to be Jesus Christ.

 Montanism (Late 2nd Century)

 Montanus began his career innocently enough through preaching a return to penance and fervor.
 His movement also emphasized the continuance of miraculous gifts, such as speaking in tongues and prophecy.
 However, he also claimed that his teachings were above those of the Church, and soon he began to teach Christ’s imminent return in his home town in Phrygia.
-There were also statements that Montanus himself either was, or at least specially spoke for, the Paraclete that Jesus had promised would come (in reality, the Holy Spirit).
+There were also statements that Montanus himself either was, or at least specially spoke for, the Paraclete that Jesus had promised would come (the Holy Spirit).